mawrkus/pull-request-review-guide/README.md

 #### Give positive feedback / Be grateful

-Whether you learn something thanks to one of your peer's comment or you were invited to a review that fixes an issue no one wanted to fix, or just to congratulate the good work, just say: "thank you!".
+Whether you learn something thanks to one of your peers comment or you are invited to a review that fixes an issue no one wanted to fix, or just to congratulate the good work, just say: "thank you!".

 It makes a huge difference to receive positive feedback!

 ### 🖋️ For the authors

-#### The first reviewer is... you
+#### And the first reviewer is... you

 After creating the pull request and before inviting anyone, take some time to review your own code.
-Seeing your changes outside of your IDE might help you spotting inconstencies, mistakes, missing parts, or even can help you finding easier ways to solve the problem at hand.
+Seeing your changes outside of your IDE might help you spotting inconstencies, mistakes, missing parts, or even finding easier ways to solve the problem at hand.

-#### Be proactive / Help the reviewers
+#### Be proactive / Help your reviewers

 If the PR is complex, write a general comment to explain its purpose, to give an overview of the changes being made and to share any relevant information about your choices.
-It will help the reviewers dive in the review without effort, which can help having less comments and a faster review.
+It will help your reviewers to dive in the review without effort, which will surely result in less comments and a faster review.

 If there are many changes, highlight the most important parts.

 #### Choose your audience

-Take some time to choose the reviewers.
+Take some time to choose your reviewers.
 Prior to inviting them, ask yourself:

-- Who could give me the best feedback?
+- Who should I give visibility of the changes being made?
 - Who has time to review my code?
-- Who should I give visibility of the changes being made?
+- Who could give me the best feedback?

 #### Choose the right number of reviewers